2025 VCU Rams baseball team

-The 2025 VCU Rams baseball team will represent Virginia Commonwealth University during the 2025 NCAA Division I baseball season.
-The Rams will play their home games at The Diamond as a member of the Atlantic 10 Conference.
-They will be led by first-year head coach Sean Thompson.
+The 2025 VCU Rams baseball team represented Virginia Commonwealth University during the 2025 NCAA Division I baseball season.
+The Rams played their home games at The Diamond as a member of the Atlantic 10 Conference.
+They were led by first-year head coach Sean Thompson.

-This will be VCU's final season at The Diamond, as the team will be moving to CarMax Park beginning in 2026.
+This was VCU's final season at The Diamond, as the team moved to CarMax Park beginning in 2026.

+The Rams had a downturn in fortune, in part due to the abrupt departure of Bradley LeCroy leaving VCU for Liberty causing a sudden amount of transfers to come in and out of the program during the offseason.
+As a result, the Rams had their first losing record since 2023.

 Previous season

 The 2024 VCU Rams baseball team posted a 38–23 (15–8) regular season record, in their second and final season with Bradley LeCroy managing the team.
 The Rams finished second overall in the Atlantic 10 regular season, and went on to win the 2024 Atlantic 10 Conference baseball tournament, making it their third Atlantic 10 title in the last four years.
 VCU earned the third seed in the Greenville Regional of the 2024 NCAA Division I baseball tournament.
 There, they defeated Wake Forest, before suffering defeats to Evansville and East Carolina to finish 1–2.

 Brandon Eike was named the Atlantic 10 Conference Player of the Year, as well as the Most Valuable Player of the 2024 Atlantic 10 Conference baseball tournament.
 Following the conclusion of the season, head coach LeCroy accepted a vacant job offering with Liberty University.
 Assistant manager, Sean Thompson was promoted to head coach, making him the youngest head coach in Division I baseball.
 Assistant coach Andrew Llewelyn stayed with the VCU program, and Thompson hired JoJo Howie and Chris O'Niell as part of his coaching staff.